Skip to content

 RBT Translation:

-And toward Spearhead and toward his gift he has not gazed.
-And he is kindling163 to Spearhead exceedingly, and his faces are falling.164
+And toward Spearhead and toward his gift he has not become dim.162b And he is kindling163 to Spearhead exceedingly, and his faces are falling.164

 RBT Paraphrase:

-And toward Spearhead and toward the offering of himself he has not gazed.
+And he has not become dim toward Spearhead or toward the gift of himself.
 And he is kindling to Spearhead exceedingly, and they are falling, the faces of himself.

 LITV Translation: